-I was extremely dismayed this morning to read an article which highlighted the sad story that elephants are being poached in Thailand.
-This may not seem to be big news, poaching for ivory is nothing new but the difference this time; they are being killed for the table.
+I was extremely dismayed this morning to read an article which highlighted the sad story of elephants poaching in Thailand.
+This may not seem big news, poaching for ivory is nothing new but the difference this time; they are being slaughtered for the dinner table.

 Elephants are already on the endangered list and it is feared that continued poaching will result in their eventual extinction.
-The sexual organs and trunks are the most prized body parts, the remainder is discarded.
-It is believed that eating these organs can enhance sexual prowess.
+The sexual organs and trunks are the most prized body parts, the rest discarded.
+Some believe that eating these organs can enhance sexual prowess.

-The reports mentioned that some of the meat was making it onto the menus of restaurants in Phuket.
-This has been denied and there is not any evidence proving that any of the meat is being consumed by foreign visitors.
+The reports mentioned that some of the meat was on the menus of restaurants in Phuket.
+This claim was refuted, and there is not any evidence proving that foreign visitors are consuming the meat.

 Many consider cultural immersion a huge part of travelling to a foreign destination and experimenting with some of the local cuisine is a large part of the experience.

-This is a hypercritical of me as I am certainly not a vegetarian but do refrain from eating certain meat products such as veal due to the way it is produced.
+This maybe hypercritical of me as I am certainly not a vegetarian, but do refrain from eating certain meat products such as veal due to the way it is produced.

-Whilst it is hard to accept the suffering involved in the whaling industry and the effects on the populations of these magnificent creatures I do accept that they are a traditional food source for a number of cultures.
+It is hard to accept the suffering involved in the whaling industry, and the effects on the populations of these magnificent creatures.
+However, I do accept that they are a traditional food source for several cultures.

-Whales along with a number of endangered species are on the menus of several countries and numerous species were almost hunted to the brink of extinction.
-These incredible creatures captured the imagination of the World and a global campaign to ban whaling was successful.
+Whales along with a number of endangered species are on the menus of several countries and many species were almost hunted to the brink of extinction.
+These incredible creatures captured World’s imagination. and a global campaign to ban whaling proved successful.

-World populations of whale species subsequently recovered and ‘scientific’ whaling has been accepted for some time.
-This meat however usually ends up on the tables of restaurants and part of the travelling experience for many visitors to Iceland, Japan or Norway is trying whalemeat.
+World populations of whale species subsequently recovered, but‘scientific’ whaling has been accepted for some time.
+This meat however usually ends up on the tables of restaurants and part of the travelling experience for many visitors to Iceland, Japan or Norway is trying whale meat.

-I have always loved whales and my personal feeling is one of saddness that whale hunting is being accepted again, especially as there is not any humane method of doing so.
+I have always loved whales, and my personal feeling is one of sadness that whale hunting is becoming acceptable again, especially as there is not any humane method of doing so.

 “the illegal and unsustainable killing of animals for food and for resale”